dmatseku/corewar/README.md

 A screenshot of my visual is located at the root and with the name "screenshot.png".

-For more information about other parts of the project, read the subject at the root of the project.
+For more information about other parts of the project, read the subject "corewar.en.pdf" at the root of the project.